 Unfortunately, they are extremely vulnerable to free radical damage.

 Damage can be inflicted from environmental influences such as UV radiation, pollution, and cigarette smoke.
 Internal damage occurs when mitochondria generate free radicals at a higher rate than normal.
 These rogue free radicals steal electrons off the closest stable molecule in their vicinity, which may be a protein molecule, making up the mitochondrial DNA or RNA, or a structural fat molecule within the mitochondrial membrane.

 This is where the MFRTA fits in.

 Damage inflicted on mitochondria may not be enough to kill them but is usually enough to disrupt their normal function.
 Dysfunctional mitochondria send incorrect messages, decrease ATP production, and produce more free radicals.
 Defective mitochondria replicate their own damaged DNA into new mitochondria, eventually displacing all well-performing mitochondria.
 Dysfunctional mitochondria are associated with many degenerative health conditions.
 Out of control free radicals can cause widespread tissue damage and put our body in a state of oxidative stress.
-Oxidative stress affects our skin and can change our skin’s appearance and limit its ability to heal and regenerate.

 But how can we decrease mitochondrial free radical production and oxidative stress?